daniellacosse-code/onlyweb.dev/framework/README.md

 ## features

 - server-side rendering for WebComponents, as already mentioned
-- zero dependencies, apart from deno
+- zero dependencies, apart from Deno
-- easy service worker and PWA deployment
 - css reset scoped to WebComponents by default
 - react-like rendering, without the virtual dom
 - lit-like templating, without the need for a build step
-- user agent checking (for when feature detection isn't enough)
 - robust logging
 - lightweight i18n
+- streamlined service worker and PWA deployment
+- user agent checking (for when feature detection isn't enough)

 ### benchmarks